-MEMORANDUM FOR: Chief, Support Branch

-DATE: 1 July 1963
+MEMORANDUM FOR: Chief, Support Branch DATE: 1 July 1963

-FROM.

-: Mr. Ramon R. Hart
+FROM : Mr. Ramon R. Hart

-SUBJECT

-Manuel F. ARTIME Buesa
+SUBJECT : Manuel F. ARTIME Buesa #210 838

 1. On 24 June 1963, Mr. Charles Matt, SAS/MOB/PM, extension 6488, was referred to me by the SAS Security Officer, Mr. George Ladner, and visited me in Room 4 E 21 to request some operational support beginning 1 July 1963.
-Mr. Matt advised that two leaders of the Cuban Exile Group were coming to Washington, D. C., on that latter date to confer with CIA and other Government officials, including probably Robert F. Kennedy, the Attorney General, concerning the "new program" for the exiles.
+Mr. Matt advised that two leaders of the Cuban Exile Group were coming to Washington, D. C., on that Latter date to confer with CIA and other Government officials, including probably Robert F. Kennedy, the Attorney General, concerning the "new program" for the exiles.

-Maryland, had recently been procured to billet these exiles and to serve as the meeting place for these sensitive discussions to take place.
+Q2.
+Mr. Matt explained that a covert site (#302 922) located Maryland, had recently been procured to privet these extres and to serve as the meeting place for these sensitive discussions to take place.
 Mr. Matt said that SAS is vitally interested in what these two exiles say to each other when the U. S. Government officials have departed after a day's discussions.
 He, therefore, requested that microphones be concealed in the house to monitor their comments.